-So what goes in to determining when you should switch out your furnace filter?
+So what goes in to deciding when you should switch out your furnace filter?

 - On the top of that open compartment is where your furnace filter is resting on two metal supports.

-- There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and pull it out of the compartment.
+- There will be a small amount of space to move your filter back and forth that allows you to remove one end of the filter and remove it from the compartment.

 - When adding the new filter, look at the perimeter of the filter for an arrow that shows you the air flow direction, to make sure you’re installing the filter in the proper direction.
 In the majority of cases, the arrow should point at the main part (or top) of the furnace.